About Anesthesia

 General anesthesia

 General anesthesia will make your child unconscious during surgery.
-She'll either inhale the anesthesia through a breathing mask or tube or receive it through an intravenous (IV) line — a thin plastic tube inserted into a vein.
+They'll either inhale the anesthesia through a breathing mask or tube or receive it through an intravenous (IV) line — a thin plastic tube inserted into a vein.
 For children who are getting their anesthesia through a mask, we offer "flavors" (such as cherry, banana and bubble gum).
 Your child will sleep through the procedure and wake up with no memory of what happened.

 Regional anesthesia